SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex4/readme.md

    **Short explanation**:
    - The addition **`FOR DETERMINE`** indicates that the method provides the implementation of a determination and the addition **`ON MODIFY`** indicates the specified trigger time.
-   - `IMPORTING`parameter **`keys`** - an internal table containing the keys of the instances the determination will be executed on includes all entities for which keys must be assigned
+   - `IMPORTING`parameter **`keys`** - an internal table containing the keys of the instances the determination will be executed on all entities for which keys must be assigned
    - Implicit **`CHANGING`** parameter **`reported`** - used to return messages in case of failure

     Now go ahead and implement the method in the implementation part of the local handler class.